reekol/nk-free-lab/infrastructure/README.md

    Credentials: Ldap for acive users in _employee_grafana group.

 ### 10) Api
+  Api may be used for automations, reporting, develeopement, etc.
+  Added basic Api model builder, complient with OpenAIP v3 specification.
+  Added Atomatic doocumentation builder + Sandbox ( Swagger ).
+  Utilises 2 auth profiles.
+  _Read  profile: accessible for users from _api_read group.
+  _Write profile: accessible for users from _api_write group.

 ### 11) Redis
+  Stores the sessiona from Gitlab, Nextcloud, Api.
+  Clearen them from here, will immediatly invalidate active user seession from corresponding services.
+  Should be usebmosly for automations.

+### 11.1) Redisinsights
+  WEB Ui manager for redis.

 #  TODO:
  Add Elastic and Kibana.
  Lock containers versions.